-We usually recommend business startup capital is estimated and included in the start up costs calculator under the heading of owner or investor capital.
-This start up costs template also deals with debt funding, and provides an opening balance sheet for inclusion in the financial projections template.
+We recommend startup capital is included in the start up costs calculator under the heading of owner or investor capital.
+Additionally this template also deals with debt funding, and provides an opening balance sheet for inclusion in the financial projections template.

-Having been injected before the start of the plan, the startup capital included in the start up costs calculator will form part of the startup funding of the business, and be included in the opening balance sheet under the heading of capital.
+Having been injected before the start of the plan, the startup capital included in the start up costs calculator forms part of the startup funding.
+The capital is included in the opening balance sheet under the heading of Owner or Investor capital.

-Remember, the main aim of this task is to estimate the total startup business capital available to get the business of the ground and to make sure you have the required debt funding in place to fund the balance of the startup costs before you start.
+Remember, the main aim of this task is to estimate the total startup capital available to get the business of the ground.
+Any shortfall in funding for startup costs will then need to be financed by debt.